 Adult Protective Services.
 For immediate concerns about the health or wellbeing of an elderly Orange County resident, call Adult Protective Services at (800) 451-5155.

 California Department of Public Health.
 For complaints about a skilled nursing facility, or to obtain a complaint history, contact the Orange County office of the California Department of Public Health.
 The local office of CDPH can be reached at (800) 228-5243.

 Ombudsman.
 The phone number of the Orange County Ombudsman Office can be obtained by calling (800) 231-4024.

 California Department of Social Services.
-For complaints against an assisted living facility, contact the local office of the California Department of Social Services.
-The local office of CDSS can be contacted at (714) 703-2840.Request a Free Consultation With an Experienced Orange County Elder Abuse Attorneys
+For complaints against an assisted living facility, contact the local office of the California Department of Social Services at (714) 703-2840.Request a Free Consultation With an Experienced Orange County Elder Abuse Attorney

 If you have a loved one that you believe has been subject to neglect in the nursing home or assisted living (or board and care) setting, we would be happy to talk to you and explain your rights under California law.
 Feel free to call the Southern California Nursing Home Law Group anytime at (866) 607-1325 or complete our online questionnaire.
 Our nursing home lawyers are ready to talk.

 - Anaheim Crest Nursing Center